Cher Scarlett: #AppleToo movement and worker organizing

 Scarlett's allegations with the NLRB, along with other employee activism around D&I, prompted SOC Investment Group (SOC), Trillium Asset Management (TAM), and Service Employees International Union (SEIU) to introduce a shareholder proposal for a "civil-rights audit."
 The proposal cited diversity statistics, and alleged that the company's public philanthropy in racial justice is not reflected in the company's own workforce, writing, "It is unclear how Apple plans to address racial inequality in its workforce," and Scarlett said the company's "behavior is not reflective of the mission and values they portray to their shareholders and the public."
 She said charts she tweeted showed "alarming" trends, alleging "white men have much more opportunities to advance within the company, and are more likely to be working in technical roles".
 She said her coworkers wanted "a third-party investigation into salary data, or an audit that [employees] have insight into."
 Apple recommended shareholders vote against the proposal, but on March 4, 2022, shareholders voted in favor of the proposal for the first time in 10 years.

 Apple has stated that they examine compensation annually and ensure that they maintain pay equity, that the company, through existing policies and practices, already meet the objectives of the civil-rights audit, and that "underrepresented communities represent nearly half of the U.S. workforce".
 The proposal was considered non-binding, but Apple agreed to follow through with the audit.

 Also due to Scarlett's, Parrish's, and other Apple workers' charges over 2021 and 2022 with the NLRB against Apple, SOC, TAM, and SEIU introduced an additional shareholder proposal in September 2022 asking for a "workers' rights assessment."

-In January 2023, the NLRB determined 3 of Scarlett’s charges had merit.
+Federal labor board charges

-NDA and SEC whistleblowing
+On September 1, 2021, Scarlett filed a charge with the National Labor Relations Board, alleging that Apple had violated the law in stopping employees from discussing their salaries and gathering data to examine racial or gender-based wage gaps.